South Africa's Vodacom reports fall in half-year earnings

 JOHANNESBURG, Nov 15 (Reuters) - South Africa's largest mobile operator Vodacom Group VODJ.J reported a 5.1% fall in half-year earnings on Monday and declared an interim dividend of 420 cents per share, up 1.2%.

-Vodacom, majority-owned by British Vodafone VOD.L, said headline earnings per share fell to 505 cents in the six months ended Sept.30, down from 532 cents a year earlier.
+Vodacom, majority-owned by Britain's Vodafone VOD.L, said headline earnings per share (HEPS), the main profit measure in South Africa, fell to 505 cents in the six months ended Sept.30, down from 532 cents a year earlier.

+Vodacom said HEPS in the prior year benefited from the tax rate change in Kenya.

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))